Legal Blog

 Shortly after the divorce, the mother informed the father that she was planning to remarry and relocate to Utah with her new husband (with whom she had a relationship prior to the Court granting the Final Judgment of Divorce).
 The father refused to consent to the permanent relocation of the children to Utah.

 The mother then filed a motion seeking an order permitting her to permanently relocate with the children to the State of Utah.
-The Father stated that the Mother had negotiated the MSA in bad faith, securing his consent to her designation as the Parent of Primary Residence without informing him that she relocate.
+The Father stated that the Mother had negotiated the MSA in bad faith, securing his consent to her designation as the Parent of Primary Residence without informing him that she relocated.

 Applying the standard established in Baures v.
 Lewis, the Trial Court granted the Mother’s application for relocation, finding she presented a good-faith reason and that the move would be in the children’s best interest.
 Thereafter, the Mother relocated to Utah with the children.